Nutmeg, also known as Myristica fragrans, is a common cooking spice known for its warm flavor and sweet taste.

 In one case report, an 18-year-old female complained of nausea, dizziness, heart palpitations, and dry mouth, among other symptoms.
 Although she didn’t report any hallucinations, she did mention feeling as if she was in a trance-like state.

 It was later revealed that she had consumed almost 50 grams (g) of nutmeg in the form of a milkshake roughly 30 minutes before her symptoms began.

 In a much more recent case study, a 37-year-old female found herself experiencing the symptoms of myristicin intoxication after consuming only two teaspoons (roughly 10 grams) of nutmeg.
 Her symptoms also included dizziness, confusion, grogginess, and an extremely dry mouth.

 In both case studies, the symptoms occurred within hours and lingered for roughly 10 hours.
 Both individuals were released after observation and made a full recovery.

-Although these cases seem rare, a review of the literature from the Illinois Poison Center over a 10-year period revealed over 30 documented cases of nutmeg poisoning.
+Although these cases seem rare, a from the Illinois Poison Center over a 10-year period revealed over 30 documented cases of nutmeg poisoning.
 An analysis of the data investigated both intentional and unintentional exposures, as well as drug interactions leading to toxicity.